timacdonald/callable-fake/readme.md

 ![CI](https://github.com/timacdonald/callable-fake/workflows/CI/badge.svg) [![Mutation testing](https://img.shields.io/endpoint?style=flat&url=https%3A%2F%2Fbadge-api.stryker-mutator.io%2Fgithub.com%2Ftimacdonald%2Fcallable-fake%2Fmaster)](https://dashboard.stryker-mutator.io/reports/github.com/timacdonald/callable-fake/master) ![Type coverage](https://shepherd.dev/github/timacdonald/callable-fake/coverage.svg) [![Latest Stable Version](https://poser.pugx.org/timacdonald/callable-fake/v/stable)](https://packagist.org/packages/timacdonald/callable-fake) [![Total Downloads](https://poser.pugx.org/timacdonald/callable-fake/downloads)](https://packagist.org/packages/timacdonald/callable-fake) [![License](https://poser.pugx.org/timacdonald/callable-fake/license)](https://packagist.org/packages/timacdonald/callable-fake)

-If you have an interface who's public API allows a developer to pass a Closure / callable, but causes no internal or external side-effects, as these are left up to the developer using the interface, testing it can create some duplicated boilerplate.
-This class wraps up that boilerplate and adds some named assertions.
-The named assertions gives you an API that is very much inspired by Laravel's service fakes.
+If you have an interface who's public API allows a developer to pass a Closure / callable, but causes no internal or external side-effects, as these are left up to the developer using the interface, this package may assist in testing.
+This class adds some named assertions which gives you an API that is very much inspired by Laravel's service fakes.
 It may be a little more verbose, but it changes the language of the tests to better reflect what is going on.

+It also makes it easy to assert the order of invocations, and how many times a callable has been invoked.

 ## Installation